oswaldo171/google-forms-auto-fill/README.md

 ## Creating a `.bat` file
 - Create a new `.txt` file in the folder where `index.js` is located
 - Rename and change the extension of `*.txt` to `script.bat`
-- Edit the file for a text editor
+- Edit the file in a text editor
 - Wrtie `node index.js` and save the file

 ![bat](bat-creation.gif)